transcelerate/ddf-home/community.md

 - 20-30 minutes: “Ask us anything” and customer feedback discussion

 ### **Submitting a Topic for Discussion**
-If you have an agenda item, or discussion topic to propose for discussion at the CSC, enter it via the “Discussions” button (above), and choose the CSC Topic template.
+If you have an agenda item, or discussion topic to propose for discussion at the CSC, enter your suggestion here at the Discussions tab in the Docs Repository, and choose the CSC Topic template.

-todo:figure out if tcb wants discussions vs. issues and where.

 ## Upcoming Milestones